curvegrid/go-ethereum-wiki/Building-Edge.md

 `go-ethereum -c`

 The -c option starts the developer console which will let you connect to your mining node with the `addp` (add peer) command `addp localhost:30303`.

+Please see [go-ethereum repo](https://github.com/ethereum/go-ethereum#command-line-options) for more command line options and dev console commands.